EyeSeeTea/ESTools/crontab/README.md

 ## cronwrap

-Wrapper for crontab scripts: add logs and manages stderr for crontab.
+Wrapper for crontab scripts.
+Features:

+- Save output of scripts (stdin and stderr) to a log file, with line timestamps.
+- Manages stderr for crontab.
+Note that crontab sends an email (variable `MAILTO`) whenever a command outputs something to stderr, even if it finished successfully.
+This wrapper makes sure nothing is written to stderr on success, to avoid this.

 Example:

 ```
-$ cronwrap output.log my-script arg1 arg2
+15 22 * * * /usr/local/bin/cronwrap /tmp/output.log ls /etc
 ```

-This runs "my-script arg1 arg2" and saves its stdout/stderr output (with timestamp) to output.log.
-Note that crontab sends an email (variable `MAILTO`) whenever a command outputs to the stderr, even if it finishes successfully.
-So the wrapper makes sure nothing is written to stderr on success.
+This runs `ls /etc` at 22:15 every day and saves its stdout/stderr output to `/tmp/output.log`.